jantursky/orderlord-help-driver/docs/troubleshooting/report-your-problem.md

 - Add the description of the problem.
 Try to be more specific and mention also _an identifier_ of the specific data (like _Order number 006 is missing_).
 You could also add the contact email, where our support team will contact you as soon as possible.
 You could also add attachments for a better description of the problem.
 You could take screenshots in multiple ways:
 	- pressing two buttons on your Android device; normally the volume down and power button.
-	- on other devices, you might need to use the home button + power button combo.
+	- on other devices, you might need to use the home button + power button combination.
 	- either way, press the two buttons simultaneously and hold for a second.
-When the right button combo is pressed, your device’s screen will flash, usually accompanied by a camera shutter sound.
+When the right button combination is pressed, your device’s screen will flash, usually accompanied by a camera shutter sound.
 Sometimes, a pop-up message or notification alert appears, suggesting that the screenshot has been made.
 Once the screenshot was taken, you could add it to the report of the problem.

 {% include img_smartphone.html name="troubleshooting_report_your_problem_4.png" %}